 The International Relations Program encourages students to take advantage of our location at the heart of a great university in one of the world’s most cosmopolitan cities.

 In addition, the International Relations Program supports students as they complement their structured core courses with a wide range of options.
 The University of Toronto makes it possible to develop additional language skills, concentrate on one or more regions, take in a wide range of co-curricular special events and opportunities, even study abroad to challenge yourself and gain a broader perspective.
-Keep in touch with Program activities and events through our Program Organization, The Dispatch Case, accessible through the U of T Portal.
+Keep in touch with Program activities and events with notices sent to all students by the program administrator.